-The Hoadley Finance Add-in for Excel must be installed
+The Hoadley Finance Add-in for Excel

 |Download the Hoadley Portfolio Optimizer|

-Both versions of the Portfolio Optimizer are included with the full version of the Hoadley Finance Add-in for Excel.
+All editions of the Portfolio Optimizer are included with the full version of the Hoadley Finance Add-in for Excel.
 Pricing and licensing information for the Finance Add-in for Excel can be found here.

 Before you download the add-in or the Portfolio Optimizer note that: